 Instructions

-- Once dried, chop vegetables in batches using a food processor with a metal blade and set aside.
+- Remove stems, especially the thick woody ones, from parsley and cilantro.
+Wash, drain and spin green vegetables dry.
+A salad spinner works great with this step.
+Once dried, chop vegetables in batches using a food processor with a metal blade and set aside.

-- Peel and finely chop onion.
+- Peel and finely chop the onions and green onions.

 - Press the “Sauté” function key on your 6 or 8-quart Instant Pot.
 Select "More" temperature with the “Adjust” key.
+When Instant Pot displays “Hot” add 1 tablespoon extra virgin olive oil.

 - When oil is hot, add reserved stew meat and brown meat all over.
+When meat is browned, remove meat and reserve.

-- Stir in chopped onions and sauté until onions start to soften.
+- Add to hot Instant Pot 1 tablespoon extra virgin olive oil.
+Stir in chopped onions and sauté until onions start to soften.

 - Stir in reserved white parts of the green onions and cook for another 2 minutes.
+Add ½ teaspoon turmeric and continue cooking until soften and translucent.

-- If you like your stew more on the sour lemony side, add 6 dried limes.
+- Carefully pierce dried limes with a sharp knife.
+If you like your stew more on the sour lemony side, add 6 dried limes.
 If you don't know how you like it, start with two.
 You can add lemon juice later to adjust the flavor to your preference.

 - Add dried limes, broth and lemon juice (optional) to stew.